heru-himawan-tl/fdaf/README.md

 for example:

-- Security matter: In order to achieve some security norms, the business layer has to reside in a more secure place that will not exposed directly to Internet.
+- Security matter: In order to achieve some security norms, the business layer has to reside in a more secure place that will not be exposed directly to Internet.

 - Interactivity matter: A web-application must keep its function interactively